alfert/propcheck/README.md

 test folder (https://github.com/alfert/propcheck/tree/master/test).

-Jesper Andersen and Robert Aloi blog about their thoughts and experience on using QuickCheck which are directly transferable to PropCheck:
+Jesper Andersen and Robert Aloi blog about their thoughts and experience on using QuickCheck which are (mostly) directly transferable to PropCheck (with the notable exception of concurrency and the new state machine DSL from QuickCheck with the possibility to add requirement tags):

 * [QuickCheck Advice](https://medium.com/@jlouis666/quickcheck-advice-c357efb4e7e6#.b9wpla7oi)
 * [Breaking Erlang Maps (4 part series)](https://medium.com/@jlouis666/breaking-erlang-maps-4-4ebc3c64068c#.4d61kua92)